Home renovations

 • You love the existing layout or features (like Queenslander character homes)

-• You’re looking for a more affordable, staged transformation
+• You’re looking for a more staged transformation

 • You want to stay in your home during construction

 Renovating can also be ideal if your goals are limited to modernising key areas such as the kitchen or bathrooms.
-If you’re weighing cost efficiency, check out our breakdown on room-by-room vs full home renovations.
+If you’re weighing value and scope, check out our breakdown on room-by-room vs full home renovations.

 But beware:

-Renovations can come with hidden surprises like asbestos, outdated wiring, or structural issues.
-These often lead to unexpected costs and timeline blowouts.
+Renovations can come with hidden surprises like asbestos, outdated wiring, termite damage, structural framing issues or waterproofing failures.
+These often lead to additional costs and timeline extensions once walls and flooring are opened up.

 We’ve detailed some of the most common renovation pitfalls in our blog on Brisbane renovation mistakes and why hiring professionals beats DIY.